Sharepoint Workflow Considerations

 |Agility of solution (how fast can it be changed)||Moderate Agility||High Agility|

 Optimizing business processes requires using the right tools for the right jobs.
-To help organizations and any workflow manager identify when a solution like Integrify is a good fit, we have created the following list of decision points.
+To help organizations considering SharePoint Workflow identify when a solution like Integrify is a good fit, we have created the following list of decision points.

 If the answer to any of the following questions is “yes,” we believe it’s worth considering a workflow platform like Integrify, either as a standalone request management solution or in conjunction with a SharePoint deployment.